What is a network engineer?

-- Local area network (LAN) engineers install and maintain large LANs for enterprises.
+- Local area network engineers install and maintain large LANs for enterprises.

 - Network security specialists detect and prevent network security threats.

-Network engineers may also pursue different paths within the networking field.
+Network engineers might also pursue different paths within the networking field.
 Network analysts, for example, specialize in the installation and maintenance of networks and often cross over between the technical and business sides of an organization.
 Network managers fill a similar role but must train and direct network technicians.

 Below is a list of jobs -- besides network engineer -- that are suitable for someone with network engineering skills: